yrto/whos-that-pokemon/README.md

-# whos-that-pokemon
+# Who's That Pokémon?
-"Who's That Pokémon?" with React and Tailwind CSS.
+A version of the "Who's That Pokémon?" using React and Tailwind CSS.